HomePoliticsTwo Muslim men lynched to death in West Bengal in the name of cow

 Two youth were travelling on a pickup van carrying cow were lynched to death by villagers near Dhupguri of Jalpaiguri district in West Bengal early on Sunday.
 The victims hailed from Assam and Coochbehar district in West Bengal.

-“The bodies have been sent for post mortem and we have started an investigation,” said a senior police officer of Jalpaiguri district, reported Indian Express.
+“The bodies have been sent for post mortem and we have started an investigation,” said a senior officer of Jalpaiguri district, reported Indian Express.
 According to police sources, the incident took place at around 3 am in Dadon 2 village about 15 kms from Dhupguri town.

 The victim were travelling on a pickup van through the village at night.
 The van had seven cows in it.
 The van somehow lost its way and kept circling the area.
 Alerted by the noise of the van, the villagers tried to stop it, but the vehicle sped off.